 Our pediatric residency and 22 fellowship subspecialty programs include 120 of the best and brightest young physicians from across the United States and around the world.
-These enthusiastic and energetic young physicians are destined to become the clinicians, educators, scientists and leaders of tomorrow.
+These enthusiastic and energetic young physicians are destined to become the clinicians, educators, scientists, and the leaders of tomorrow.

-The Department of Pediatrics is committed to use-inspired science and translational research that focuses on novel discovery that addresses the greatest threats facing children in the 21st century including obesity and malnutrition, diabetes, heart disease, cancer, infectious diseases, asthma, prematurity, and adolescent health, and moves the discoveries to application.
-We value the community we serve and in conjunction with the Morgan Stanley Children's Hospital have developed partnerships with agencies and stakeholders in the Washington Heights-Inwood community to address health issues of local importance.
+The Department of Pediatrics is committed to using inspired science and translational research that focuses on novel discovery that addresses the greatest threats facing children in the 21st century, including obesity and malnutrition, diabetes, heart disease, cancer, infectious diseases, asthma, prematurity, and adolescent health, and moves the discoveries to application.
+We value the community we serve and, in conjunction with the Morgan Stanley Children's Hospital, have developed partnerships with agencies and stakeholders in the Washington Heights-Inwood community to address health issues of local importance.

 The focus of the Department of Pediatrics has not changed in 120 years.
 We are here to make a difference in the lives of children.